hljodbokasafnid/Ascanius/README.md

 - $ wget https://raw.githubusercontent.com/readbeyond/aeneas/master/install_dependencies.sh
 - $ bash install_dependencies.sh

+Try running "python -m aeneas.diagnostics" to see whether everything is installed correctly.

-If issues arrive try using the manual procedure 3.
+If issues arrive try also using the manual procedure 3.

 Use the following commands:

 - $ sudo pip install numpy
 - $ sudo pip install aeneas

+Rerun "python -m aeneas.diagnostics" to see whether everything is installed correctly.

+# Daisy Pipeline 2
+[Daisy Pipeline 2](https://daisy.github.io/pipeline/Download.html) has numerous scripts available to the user.
+Their GUI program is capable of running all these scripts though we are using the CLI to automate the process even further.
+## Requirements & Setup

 ## Contributing